Privacy-Preserving Proof of Human Authorship via Zero-Knowledge Process Attestation: Introduction

 \section{\uppercase{Introduction}}

 The rise of large language models (LLMs) has created an authorship verification crisis.
-LLMs now produce text that experienced readers misattribute to human authors~\cite{Sadasivan2024}, with estimates suggesting up to 16.9\% of peer-reviewed conference submissions contain AI-modified content~\cite{Liang2024}.
+LLMs now produce text that experienced readers misattribute to human authors~\cite{Sadasivan2024}, with 6.5--16.9\% of peer-reviewed AI conference submissions estimated to contain substantial AI-modified content~\cite{Liang2024}.
 Output-level detection faces fundamental theoretical barriers as model outputs converge toward human distributions~\cite{Ganie2025}.

 \emph{Process attestation} addresses this by verifying the \emph{writing process} rather than analyzing the final output.
 By collecting behavioral biometric data---keystroke dynamics, typing patterns, revision behavior---during authoring, and binding this evidence cryptographically via cross-domain constraint entanglement (CDCE) and sequential work functions (SWF), process attestation can distinguish genuine human composition from AI-generated text, even when the text itself is indistinguishable.
 We define these constructions in Section~\ref{sec:background}.